Accommodation Process for Job Applicants

 - The accommodation(s) the employee and the employee’s healthcare provider believe will enable the employee to perform the essential functions of the position.

-Although employees may consult with the ADA Coordinator without initially informing their supervisor, supervisors are an important part of the process and will be brought into the discussion about the specific impact of the medical condition on job performance and recommended accommodations.
-It is important to note that in having this discussion, the ADA Coordinator does not share the medical diagnosis or disability documentation, but rather maintains the focus on the limitations of the condition(s) and suggested accommodations.
+Although employees may consult with the Office of Institutional Equity without initially informing their supervisor, supervisors are an important part of the process and will be brought into the discussion about the specific impact of the physical or mental impairment on job performance and recommended accommodations.
+It is important to note that in having this discussion, the Office of Institutional Equity does not share the medical diagnosis or disability documentation, but rather maintains the focus on the limitations of the condition(s) and suggested accommodations.

-Other valuable information regarding disability services and the role of the ADA Coordinator may be found at http://www.utexas.edu/diversity/diversity/about/adaaa.php.
+Other valuable information regarding university-wide disability services and resources along with the role of the University ADAAA/Section 504/EIR Coordinator may be found at http://www.utexas.edu/diversity/diversity/about/adaaa.php.